bluprince13/slides/slides/js-behind-the-scenes/index.md

 --

-onCompletion/onRejection tasks go to the Microtask queue (or Job queue) which the event loop prioritises over callback queue
+onCompletion/onRejection functions go to the Microtask queue (or Job queue) which the event loop prioritises over the Task queue (or Callback queue)

 ---